angular/angular/aio/content/guide/ivy.md

-# Opting into Angular Ivy with Angular CLI
+# Opting into Angular Ivy

 Ivy is the code name for Angular's [next-generation compilation and rendering pipeline](https://blog.angular.io/a-plan-for-version-8-0-and-ivy-b3318dfc19f7).
 Starting with Angular version 8, you can choose to opt in to start using Ivy now, and help in its continuing develpment and tuning.

-## Starting a new project using Ivy
+## Using Ivy in a new project

 To start a new project with Ivy enabled, use the `--enable-ivy` flag with the [`ng new`](cli/new) command: